jcolag/silver-bat-01-seeking-refuge/text/02-intro.md

 I pull up to a hole-in-the-wall coffee shop on the Cibola border.
 Most of the young Quiviran elites meet up in places like this, simply because it's usually a safe bet that our parents wouldn't be caught dead anywhere near here.

 "Waleed, it's been too long!"
 We hug.
 Waleed Sadozai was one of my close friends in college.
 A sharp, up-and-coming investigative journalist with a few published historical fiction novels on the side, he's the kind of guy I can rant with about the cognitive dissonance between living with what's basically unlimited wealth and working quietly to fix inequality.
-I do it as just a dilettante, but he very deliberately made it his career.
+I do it as just a dilettante, but he so deliberately made it his career.

 "It has, man.
 I'm sorry I didn't swing by when your grandfather passed."